 Jasmine Johnson is a scholar/practitioner of African diasporic dance.
 An Assistant Professor of Theater Arts and Performance Studies at Brown University, her work examines dance through diasporic, transnational, ethnographic, and black feminist frameworks.
 Johnson has served as a Newhouse Center for the Humanities Fellow at Wellesley College, and a Postdoctoral Fellow in African American Studies at Northwestern University.
 Her work has appeared in Dance Research Journal, The Drama Review, Africa and Black Diaspora: An International Journal, Colorlines, Gawker and elsewhere.
 Her book Rhythm Nation: West African Dance and the Politics of Diaspora, is forthcoming from Oxford University Press.

 Elise Morrison is an Assistant Professor of Theater Studies at Yale, where she teaches courses such as Feminist Theater, Theater History, and Digital Media in Performance.
-She most recently enjoyed a position as Assistant Professor of Performance Studies at Texas A&M University, with a specialization in Performance and Technology.
 Morrison received her PhD in Theatre and Performance Studies from Brown University in 2011 and held a Mellon postdoctoral fellowship in Interdisciplinary Performance Studies at Yale from 2012-2015.
 Her book, Discipline and Desire: Surveillance Technologies in Performance was published by University of Michigan Press in 2016.
 In 2015 Morrison edited a special issue on “Surveillance Technologies in Performance” for the International Journal of Performance Arts and Digital Media (Routledge, 11.2) and has published on this topic in IJPADM, Theater Magazine, and TDR.
 Her current research focuses on theatrical performances that stage technologies of contemporary warfare, from military drones to virtual reality interfaces used to train and rehabilitate soldiers, in order to investigate how live performance might intervene in the ethics and aesthetics of war fought “at a distance.”
 Also a performing artist, Elise has created numerous intermedia performances, including a solo show with surveillance cameras, Through the Looking Glass: A Surveillance Cabaret, an immersive cabaret about Lizzie Borden, Cabaret Murderess, and, in collaboration with Jamie Jewett, Luke Dubois, Thalia Field (and Sydney Skybetter!), an original dance-theater piece called Zoologic, performed through FirstWorks in Providence, RI in 2015.